picamator/transfer-object/README.md

 ];
 ```

-TO Generator converts it to the Definition file:
+Firslty definition generator converts it to the `YML` file:
 ```yml
 Customer:
   firstName: